-The University of Mississippi Medical Center (UMMC) utilizes WCG Velos eResearch ("Velos") for submission and management of all human subjects research protocols to its institutional review board (IRB).
-UMMC also uses Velos for clinical research management, including participant management, invoicing, and collections.
+The University of Mississippi Medical Center (UMMC) utilizes WCG Velos eResearch ("Velos") for clinical research management, including participant management, invoicing, and collections.

 All contracts and awards for clinical research studies (those intended to add to medical knowledge related to the treatment, diagnosis, and prevention of diseases or conditions) are processed through the Office of Clinical Trials (OCT).
 As part of this process, the OCT will create a study record in Velos upon assignment, to include study details and relevant attachments.

 The Office of Clinicals Trials will create all records in Velos during the study activation phase.

 Prospective clinical research studies (where participants are enrolled for prospective observation or interventions according to a schedule of assessments), regardless of funding source or lack thereof, will be managed via Velos.